MohamedHamdy1984/booking-course-plugin/project-plan.md

 Perfect!
 Now I have a clear understanding of the requirements.
-Let me create a comprehensive development plan for the `hamdy-plugin`.
+Let me create a comprehensive development plan for the `soob-plugin`.
 Based on your answers, I understand that:

 1. Customers can book multiple time slots in a single order
 2. Admin manually assigns teachers after orders are placed